2022 Booth Descriptions

 Directions to your best festival experience are at the east entrance of ENR2 - near the food trucks!

-Come learn all about this year's theme insect, the white-lined sphinx moth, from our local expert.
+Come learn all about this year's theme insect, the tarantula hawk (Pain Level 4), and lots of other stingy things.

-Come learn all about this year's theme insect, the white-lined sphinx moth, from our local expert.
+Come learn all about this year's theme insect, the tarantula hawk (Pain Level 4), and lots of other stingy things.

 Pollinator Paradise brought to you by the laboratories of Dr. Dan Papaj and Dr. Judie Bronstein.